mozilla/remote-settings/docs/adr/adr_010_missing_tombstones.md

 #### Plan

 1. Approve ADR
-1. Implement `git-reader` that fallsback nicely if no `tombstones/` folder
+1. Implement `git-reader` that falls back nicely if no `tombstones/` folder
 1. Implement ledger in `git-export` job
 1. Use a script to build `tombstones/*.txt` files from `v1/` API
 1. Stop `git-export` cronjob